European-Conference/euroconf.eu/content/terms/index.md

 The European Conference Website Service and its contents are provided "as is" and "as available" without any warranty or representations of any kind, whether express or implied.
 European Conference Website is a distributor and not a publisher of the content supplied by third parties; as such, European Conference Website exercises no editorial control over such content and makes no warranty or representation as to the accuracy, reliability or currency of any information, content, service or merchandise provided through or accessible via the European Conference Website Service.
 Without limiting the foregoing, European Conference Website specifically disclaims all warranties and representations in any content transmitted on or in connection with the European Conference Website Service or on sites that may appear as links on the European Conference Website Service, or in the products provided as a part of, or otherwise in connection with, the European Conference Website Service, including without limitation any warranties of merchantability, fitness for a particular purpose or non-infringement of third party rights.
 No oral advice or written information given by European Conference Website or any of its affiliates, employees, officers, directors, agents, or the like will create a warranty.
 Price and availability information is subject to change without notice.
 Without limiting the foregoing, European Conference Website does not warrant that the European Conference Website Service will be uninterrupted, uncorrupted, timely, or error-free.

-Contact Us
+**Contact Us**

-Don't hesitate to contact us if you have any questions.
+Don't hesitate to contact us if you have any questions at contact@euroconf.eu

--Via Email: contact@euroconf.eu